rodmoioliveira/myblog/content/work.md

 slug = "work"
 +++

-Here is some stuff that I did.
+Action is eloquence, right?
+Here it's some of the action I got into:

 {{ subtitle(content="Open Source") }}